Correlations in entanglement-assisted prepare-and-measure scenarios: Conclusions

 Our work introduces the main conceptual and technical tools necessary to pave the way for a systematic investigation of entanglement-assisted communication in prepare-and-measure scenarios.
 It leaves open several natural questions and continuations.
-First, while the method for bounding correlations based on a relaxation to informationally restricted quantum correlations is relatively efficient computaionally and, as we have seen, often leads to strong bounds, one cannot in general expect the bounds to be optimal.
+First, while the method for bounding correlations based on a relaxation to informationally restricted quantum correlations is relatively efficient computationally and, as we have seen, often leads to strong bounds, one cannot in general expect the bounds to be optimal.
 How can one overcome this limitation in both a conceptual and practical manner?
 Second, we have shown that the strongest correlations possible from EA qubit communication in general require high-dimensional entanglement\footnote{This is true even if shared randomness is considered a free resource as we proved this result using a linear dimension witness for which extremal strategies are always optimal}.
 How high does this dimension need to be?
 Does there exist correlations that can only be generated with qubit communication and infinite-dimensional entanglement?
 Third, our work motivates a comparison of different type of quantum resources in prepare-and-measure scenarios.
 We have explored some of these in section~\ref{sec:resources}.
 But there remain many other open questions.
-For instance, our results in section ~\ref{sec:beyonddc} imply that there exists scenarios where EA qubit communication can outperform non-EA quaquart communication (compare eq. \eqref{res2} to \eqref{res}).
+For instance, our results in section ~\ref{sec:beyonddc} imply that there exists scenarios where EA qubit communication can outperform non-EA quaquart communication (compare eq. \eqref{res2} to \eqref{res})\footnote{This is in contrast to the case of classical communication, where it was shown that non-EA quarts (with shared randomness) can always be used to simulate bits assisted by any shared maximally entangled state \cite{frenkel2021}.}.
 Is this a strict resource inequality or does there exists scenarios in which non-EA ququart communication can outperform EA qubit communication.
 Fourth, it is interesting to explore tests of classical and quantum dimension when entanglement is involved.
-Can one construct simple families of dimension witnesses, favourably based on binary measurements, that are valid for any dimension?
+Can one construct simple families of dimension witnesses, favorably based on binary measurements, that are valid for any dimension?
 Fifth, tests of physical dimension are primarily practically motivated tasks.
 This has lead to several experiments (see e.g.~\cite{Ahrens2012, Hendrych2012, Ahrens2014, Ambrosio2014}) testing dimension in standard prepare-and-measure experiments (assuming no shared entanglement).
 However, as we have shown, the conclusions of such experiments are generally not valid when entanglement is introduced.
 It is interesting and relevant to consider experimental implementations of device-independent tests of both classical and quantum dimensions when no assumptions are made on the entanglement that can be shared between preparation and measurement devices.
 Finally, it would also be interesting to use our method to design and analyze the security of semi-device-independent quantum random number generation and quantum key distribution protocols that do not make the assumption that the devices do not share prior entanglement.